oowl logo

 npm test

-# CLI smoke tests
+# CLI smoke test

 node bin/oowl.js --help